Nothing Phone 1: Design

 The Phone (1) features a transparent design, similar to that of the company's other products, such as the Nothing Ear (1).
 It has flat sides, similar to the iPhone 12, and an IP53 splash, water, and dust resistance rating.

 The design features 900 small LEDs on the back which uses the Glyph Interface to make the rear LEDs light up in sync with the phone sounds.
 These 'glyph lights' also light up to show the phone's charging status.
-The phone's frame consists of recycled aluminum with additional plastic components that are 50% made from bio-based or post-consumer recycled materials.
+The phone's frame consists of recycled aluminium with additional plastic components that are 50% made from bio-based or post-consumer recycled materials.
 The display is protected by Gorilla Glass 5 and the phone is covered with Gorilla Glass 6.
 There is an in-display fingerprint sensor as well.

 The phone has stereo speakers but does not come with a headphone jack.
 The phone supports Bluetooth 5.2 and NFC capabilities.
-The phone comes in white and black colors.
+The phone comes in white and black colours.

 Hardware

 The Phone (1) is powered by the Qualcomm Snapdragon 778G+ processor and has a 6.5-inch 1080×2400 resolution punch hole display screen with a 120 Hz refresh rate.
-The screen can get as bright as 1200 nits and supports displaying 1 billion colors.
+The screen can get as bright as 1200 nits and supports displaying 1 billion colours.
 The phone has a 4500 mAh battery, with 33W charging, which is capable of charging the phone from 0 to 50% in 30 minutes and a full charge in 70 minutes.
 It also features 15W wireless charging, 5W reverse-wireless charging, and supports Quick Charge 4.0 and Power Delivery 3.0 up to 33W.
 It can be configured with either 8+128, 8+256, or 12+256 RAM and storage configurations.
 It also features a RAM booster using 8 GB, so it can go up to 20 GB of RAM.

 The phone has dual 50 MP main and ultra-wide cameras.
-The main camera supports both optical image stabilization and electronic image stabilization and is capable of recording 4K video at 30 fps and FHD video at 60 fps.
+The main camera supports both optical image stabilisation and electronic image stabilisation and is capable of recording 4K video at 30 fps and FHD video at 60 fps.
 The phone does not have a dedicated telephoto lens, and instead uses digital zoom to take close-up shots.
 There is a red LED on the back of the phone that lights up when video is recorded.